commial/experiments/windows-defender/ASR/README.md

 For instance, we can test that rule using the demo [ASR test tool](https://demo.wd.microsoft.com/Page/ASR2).

 First, we enable the rule:

 ![](img/rule_enable_3B.png)

 Then we run the test scenario:

 ![](img/asr_test_tool.png)

-The tool is actually creating a fake file (here `C:\Program Files\Microsoft Office\Office16\excel.exe`) which will create a file with a forgiven extension.
+The tool is actually creating a fake file (here `C:\Program Files\Microsoft Office\Office16\excel.exe`) which will create a file with a forbidden extension.
 As the test made by ASR is based on ImagePath, it is indeed blocked.

 We can ensure the option is actually working for real using VBA in Excel.
-We write a dummy *download-and-exec* script, and lauch it in Excel:
+We write a dummy *download-and-exec* script, and launch it in Excel:

 ![](img/ASR_excel_block.png)